Matt Tifft: Early career (2007–2010)

-Stock car racing (2011–present)
+Stock car racing (2011–2023)

-2011 marked Tifft's first full year in stock cars, as he compiled two super late model victories and had multiple top-5 finishes.
+2011 marked Tifft's first full year in stock cars, as he compiled two super late model victories and had multiple top-five finishes.
 Along with the work with Schendel and Gordon, Tifft also raced a significant number of races with BJ McLeod Motorsports.
 In 2012, Tifft won the Rookie of the Year title in the ARCA Midwest Tour.
-In addition, Tifft finished the season with 5th in points overall.
+In addition, Tifft finished the season with fifth in points overall.

 In 2013, Tifft joined the Win-Tron Racing team to race in the NASCAR K&N Pro Series East, as well as select ARCA Series races.

 In 2014, Tifft signed with Ken Schrader Racing to run select ARCA and K&N East races.
-Tifft also made his NASCAR Camping World Truck Series debut at Martinsville Speedway, finishing 8th.
+Tifft also made his NASCAR Camping World Truck Series debut at Martinsville Speedway, finishing eighth.

-On November 14, 2014, it was announced that Tifft would be running a 6-race schedule with Kyle Busch Motorsports for the 2015 NASCAR Camping World Truck Series.
+On November 14, 2014, it was announced that Tifft would be running a six-race schedule with Kyle Busch Motorsports for the 2015 NASCAR Camping World Truck Series.

 Tifft made his Xfinity Series debut in 2015 with Joe Gibbs Racing, finishing 10th.
-The following year, Tifft was then signed by JGR to drive the No. 18 in 13 races.
+The following year, Tifft was then signed by JGR to drive the No. 18 in thirteen races.
 Tifft drove 3 races with JGL Racing driving the No. 24 in the Xfinity Series, before driving for JGR.
 Tifft also joined Red Horse Racing to drive the No. 11 in the Truck Series.

 Tifft sustained a disc condition in his back in 2016, and on recommendation of his doctor, sat out the American Ethanol E15 250.
 Sam Hornish Jr. subbed for him and ended up winning the race.
 Tifft eventually underwent surgery for a low-grade glioma in his brain.
-On September 12, NASCAR officials cleared Tifft to return to racing.
+On September 12, 2016, NASCAR officials cleared Tifft to return to racing.

 On November 4, 2016, it was announced that Tifft would drive full-time in JGR's No. 19 entry in 2017, competing for the Rookie of the Year.

 Tifft had not scored a top five in 2017, but at Mid-Ohio Sports Car Course on August 12, 2017, he finished a career best third place.

 On August 27, 2017, Tifft came within two laps of his first Xfinity Series victory at the season's annual trip to Road America.
 Tifft was leading on the penultimate lap when a fast-closing Jeremy Clements hooked Tifft in Turn 14, spinning both cars out within sight of the finish line.
-Tifft would ultimately finish 3rd behind Clements and Michael Annett, tying his Mid-Ohio finish.
+Tifft would ultimately finish third behind Clements and Michael Annett, tying his Mid-Ohio finish.